rlenglet/openfaucet/docs/action.rst

 The following action classes implement that interface and can be used to encode and decode standard OpenFlow actions.
-All these classes are named tuple classes (cf. Python's :mod:`collections`), i.e. action objects are also tuples which elements each correspond to an attribute.
+All these classes are named tuple classes (cf. Python's :mod:`collections`), i.e. action objects are also tuples whose elements each correspond to an attribute.
 To create an action object, its attributes can be given in positional order, or using keywords, i.e.::